therealchjones/homepage/README.md

 workflow will take over.

 Finally, please note that the current workflows do _not_ remove any files from the aleph 0 webserver.
-There are currently files stored there (namely, `.htaccess` and everything in the `old` directory) that are supposed to be there but not supposed to be part of the git repository.
-(These may be added to the repository in the future.)
-Additionally, the failure to remove files is considered a safety feature rather than a bug.
+The failure to remove files is considered a safety feature rather than a bug.
 If files need to be removed, they should first be removed from the git repository (and the changes should be pushed), then removed from the webserver manually.